papaemmelab/toil_container/README.md

 whalesay.py jobstore -m 'hello world'
 ```

+If you want to convert a docker image into a [singularity] image instead of using the `docker://` prefix, check [docker2singularity], and use `-m '/shared-fs-path /shared-fs-path'` to make sure your shared file system is mounted inside the singularity image.

 ## Contributing

 Contributions are welcome, and they are greatly appreciated, check our [contributing guidelines](CONTROBUTING.md)!
 Make sure you add your name to the contributors list: